orthanc-server/orthanc-setup-samples/docker/oe2/README.md

 - 3 Orthanc containers, one configured for `admin` and one configured for `users` and one configured as an external pacs
 - a Postgresql container to store the Orthanc database

-Note:  Since this sample was written, we have introduced a more advanced user management in the [orthanc-auth-service](https://github.com/orthanc-team/orthanc-auth-service).

 # Starting the setup